-For all sMRI images selected from the ADNI and OASIS databases in this study, a feature set, denoted as $\{ROICSE^i\}$, where i = 1, 2, ..., 880, is used to describe them.
-Obviously the dimension of the ROICSE feature is $90 \times 2 = 180$, which is reduced to a large extent compared
+For all sMRI images selected from the ADNI and OASIS databases in this study, a feature set, denoted as $\{ROICSE^i\}$ ,

-2.3 Support vector machine classifier
+2.3 Support Vector Machine Classifier

 AD classification and association analysis are realized by the ROICSE feature using support vector machine (SVM) classifier.
-In this study, the SVM classifier is provided by MATLAB software, and we select the radial basis function (RBF) as the kernel of the SVM classifier, which is formulated as
+In this study, the SVM classifier is provided by MAT-LAB software, and we select the radial basis function (RBF) as the kernel of the SVM classifier, which is formulated as

-It is obvious that for the SVM classifier with the RBF kernel, two important parameters, the window width of the RBF kernel σ and the penalty coefficient of the SVM classifier C, need to be estimated based on experiments. σ is used to control the number of support vectors: with an increase in σ , the number of support vectors decreases, and vice versa.
+It is obvious that for the SVM classifier with the RBF kernel, two important parameters, the window width of the RBF kernel $\sigma$ and the penalty coefficient of the SVM classifier C, need to be estimated based on experiments. $\sigma$ is used to control the number of support vectors: with an increase in $\sigma$ , the number of support vectors decreases, and vice versa.
 Meanwhile, C is used to control the penalty degree to error, with the increase of C, it easily causes over-fitting, and vice versa.
-Therefore, parameters σ and C, need to be estimated based on experiments carefully.
+Therefore, parameters $\sigma$ and C, need to be estimated based on experiments carefully.